 - Try to avoid ALL CAPS.
 IT GIVES THE IMPRESSION THAT YOU ARE SHOUTING! - Acknowledge what someone else has said before posing a different viewpoint.
 If you disagree with someone, it is a good idea to start a message by briefly re-stating in your own words, what the other person said.
 This lets the other person know that you are trying to understand them. - When presenting a controversial point of view, identify whose view it is.
 For example, "in my experience..."
 Or "according to the author...". - If you feel the need to send an angry message, take a break.
 If you write out the message, don't send it immediately.
 Save it and look at it later.
 You may want to tone it down after you have re-read it. - It is a good idea to check your spelling if you are posting to a discussion board before posting.
-It will be the first impression you make on someone. - Remember that whatever you post to a newsgroup or bulletin board is public and may be copied and sent to others. - Remember to always title your messages.
-This is especially true for newsgroups and bulletin boards so that others can delete it without reading it if they wish. - When you post or e-mail someone with a question, make it as easy as possible for them to help you.
-Make your questions as clear and specific as possible, and provide as much information as possible. - Sometimes emoticons are used to convey emotion:
+It will be the first impression you make on someone. - Remember that whatever you post to a newsgroup or bulletin board is public and may be copied and sent to others. - When you post or e-mail someone with a question, make it as easy as possible for them to help you.
+Make your questions as clear and specific as possible, and provide as much information as possible. - Keep your communications to the point.
+Some people pay for Internet access by the hour.
+The longer it takes to read your messages, the more it may cost them.